seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 Test: Checking out

-Different email addresses and user information were inputted to test for validity.
+Different email addresses, contact information and user information were inputted to test for validity.
 Once the test reached the checkout part where a user bank card information was required, the purchase was cancelled.

 Test: Search for Item